EikosPartners/opensesame/readme.md

-check out the test folder for an example of how to run
+check out the example folder for an example of how to run